jeffpk62/speech-to-text-icp/getting-started.md

 **Note:** The examples use the `curl` command to call methods of the HTTP interface.
 Install the version for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 Install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.

-**Note:** When you enter a command, replace `{api_key}` with your actual API key.
+**Note:** When you enter a command, replace `{apikey}` with your actual API key.
 Omit the braces, which indicate a variable value, from the command.
 An actual value resembles the following example:

 ```bash
 curl -X POST --user "apikey:icp-L_HALhLVIksh1b73l97LSs6R_3gLo4xkujAaxm7i"